KvnFltr/kvnfltr.github.io/_pages/about.md

 ---

-## Teaching
+## 📚 Teaching and Community Contributions
-Starting **November**, I’ll be **tutoring Mathematics** (fundamentals & problem-solving).
-I like designing short sequences with tight feedback loops, so learners see progress weekly rather than eventually.

----

-## Involvement
+Starting **November**, I will **tutor mathematics** for first- and second-year students (algebra and calculus).
+I prepare targeted exercise sets, work through exam-style problems, and give quick written feedback after each session.

-**Secretary-General — Jeunes Français de l’Étranger (JFDE).** National youth representation for French expatriates: initiatives, partnerships, and pragmatic support so projects actually move.
+I am the **Secretary-General of Jeunes Français de l’Étranger (JFDE)**.
+I coordinate events and small projects for young French expatriates, manage contacts with partners, and handle planning and follow-ups.

----

-## Elsewhere
-I co-founded **[reaply.ai](https://reaply.ai)** — a practical take on turning customer reviews into structured signals and **useful operations**.
-I keep it light here; if you’re curious about the product angle, you’ll find pointers inside the [Portfolio](/portfolio/).